 Clarity of Assessing Function

 In essence, it’s simple.
 In reality, we humans can be complex.
 Yet the aim must always be to achieve the greatest results with the simplest steps.
 The caveat is to be prepared to do what it takes.

-The first step for any person I work with is to begin with Assessment.
+An early step for any person I work with is Assessment.
+(You can read more about the ‘REVEAL’ step here).
 This will inform the second step, which is to put a structured process in place.
 Let’s look at the Functional Lab Tests (selected snippets only) that we ran alongside the comprehensive initial intake to give us some essential insight.